Iamphuong/MOVIES-RECOMMENDER-SYSTEM/README.md

 The aim of this project is

-* Using PANDAS, NUMPY... và SUPRISE to create and filter information according to Collaborative Filtering Techniques.
+* Using PANDAS, NUMPY... and SUPRISE to create and filter information according to Collaborative Filtering Techniques.

 * Leveraging built-in machine learning models such as: SVD - Singular Value Decomposition, SVDpp to make recommendation on movies to customers based on their historical data rating.